Amy Coney Barrett On The Supreme Court Could Change Everything

 Attorneys General in Illinois and Nevada joined in on Virginia’s lawsuit.
 The Women’s Bar Association of Illinois took up the cause as well.

 “We joined in an amicus brief to support the attorneys’ general lawsuit trying to ratify the amendment,” said Conway.
-“I think if and when there is involvement at the Supreme Court level, I don't expect that Justice [Barrett] will be in favor of ratification.
+“I think if and when there is involvement at the Supreme Court level, I don't expect that Justice Barrett will be in favor of ratification.
 We'll see.”

 Title IX